benjiJanssens/PyTwitchPlays/README.md

 # PyTwitchPlays
-Python package to easily create your own Twitch Plays channel
+Python package to create your own Twitch Plays channel